Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

-The above result can be understood by considering that in neutrino driven winds matter is ejected by neutrino energy deposition and is subject to neutrino reactions for sufficient amounts, permitting $Y_e$ to attain the equilibrium value given in Eq.~\eqref{eq:yeeq}.
-For the very similar spectra of $\nu_e$ and $\bar\nu_e$ (see Fig.~\ref{fig:lumi-e}) predicted by modern simulations, this results in proton-rich ejecta.
+The above result can be understood by considering that in neutrino-driven winds matter is ejected by neutrino energy deposition and is subject to neutrino reactions for sufficiently long time to permit $Y_e$ to attain the equilibrium value given in Eq.~\eqref{eq:yeeq}.
+Modern simulations predict very similar spectra of $\nu_e$ and $\bar\nu_e$ leading to proton-rich ejecta (see Fig.~\ref{fig:lumi-e}).
 These results are robust against the inclusion of neutrino flavor transformations between active flavors~\cite{Wu.Qian.ea:2015,Pllumbi.Tamborra.ea:2015} but may be affected by the active-sterile flavor transformations~\cite{Wu.Fischer.ea:2014,Pllumbi.Tamborra.ea:2015}.